h2r/affordances/README.md

 affordances
 ===========
-A collection of files currently beind used in our Affordances project.
+A collection of files currently being used in our Affordances project.

 Four main sets of files here: